monetamio/docs/en/framework/core/configuration/README.md

 }
 ```

 The settings listed above that have numbers in-place of boolean values represent the functions that can have specific lifespans applied to their caching, with each one set to 60 seconds by default.
-With all of these options set to `true` as listed above, no external files will ever need to be externally loaded once installed for the first time.
+With all of these options set to `true` as listed above, no external files will ever need to be externally loaded once installed and saved to localStorage for the first time.

+In order to see how the `install:false` setting and other configurations or scenarios works, please see the [examples](../../examples/) section for more details.

 -----